aaronlolo326/flame/benchmarks/throughput/README.md

 - Whole-model multi-GPU mode uses DDP, so it measures train-step throughput including gradient synchronization.
 - Single-kernel multi-GPU mode is aggregated per-GPU execution, not a communication benchmark.
 - The layer benchmark is really a layer-level train-step benchmark, not a raw Triton microkernel profiler.
-- The LaCT paper PDF at `/work/yufei/projects/paper_list/tttdr.pdf` was not parsed in this environment, so the implementation choices here are grounded in the local code rather than paper text extraction.
+- The LaCT paper PDF at `/work/yufei/projects/paper_list/tttdr.pdf` is now parseable in this environment, and the chunk/window guidance in this README has been updated from it.
+- The current scaffold still does not encode every paper ablation or exact paper baseline; it mainly uses the paper to set correct LaCT benchmarking assumptions while preserving your requested model comparisons.